-This page was created to compile links to media stories documenting the abuse of SMI citizens in the courts, jails, and prisons.
-The proverbial broken “mental health” system did not put these human beings in jails and prisons, – Due Process put them there.
-Across this nation, in every state and county, people with devastating neuropsychiatric disorders are being held captive from medical treatment awaiting “competency restoration” (which should never be conflated with medical care), sometimes, for weeks, months, and in some cases much longer.
+This page was created to compile links to media stories documenting the abuse of citizens afflicted with brain function disorders in the courts, jails, and prisons.
+The proverbial broken “mental health” system did not put these human beings in jails and prisons, – Due Process and disordered public policies put them there.
+Across this nation, in every state and county, people with devastating neurobehavioral disorders are being held captive from medical treatment awaiting “competency restoration” (which should never be conflated with medical care), sometimes, for weeks, months, and in some cases much longer.
 Lawsuits have been deployed against state departments of health for unconstitutional delays in “competency services” on the basis that these delays impeded the right to a speedy trial.
 The lawsuits seek to supply the criminal justice system with more “forensic beds”.
 The organizations launching these lawsuits need to get some religion – so to speak.
 The wrong entities are being sued for the wrong reasons.
-The law and criminal justice system use shady terminologies at every juncture to evade recognition of SMIs and their behavioral consequences.
+The law and criminal justice system use shady terminologies at every juncture to evade recognition of serious brain function disorders and their behavioral consequences.

 As an example of how the arc of justice has veered sharply downward into the sunken place that we are in: